etendosoftware/docs/docs/developer-guide/etendo-copilot/bundles/dev-assistant.md

 ---

 ### Tables, Windows and Tabs Creator

+!!!warning
+    The Tables, windows and tabs assistant is currently in its beta testing phase.
+While it is designed to automate the process of creating windows and tables, there are instances where tasks may not be fully completed.
+Specifically, there may be issues with adding foreign keys, correctly naming elements, etc.

+    For optimal results, it is recommended to proceed step-by-step and be as specific as possible in your instructions to the Assistant.
+This will help mitigate potential errors and ensure more accurate task completion.

 The **Tables, Windows and Tabs Creator** is designed to help developers and speed up the process of creating windows, tabs, fields, system elements, menu entries, etc.  as well as tables and columns in the database.
 It is possible to give an input with all the necessary information, or the assistant will go step by step, asking for more information.
 Also, depending on the context, the assistant can make suggestions that the developer must confirm.